-A stroke or "brain attack" occurs when a blood clot blocks an artery or a blood vessel breaks, interrupting blood flow to the brain.
+A stroke occurs when a blood clot blocks an artery or a blood vessel breaks, interrupting the blood flow to the brain.
 Stroke is a leading cause of severe, long-term disability as it can cause paralysis, vision problems, memory loss and speech or language problems.
-The third leading cause of death in the U.S., strokes affect someone in this nation every 40 seconds and claim a life every 4 minutes.
+Stroke is the third leading cause of death in the U.S.; it affects someone in this nation every 40 seconds and it claims a life every four minutes.

-If you recognize the signs of stroke in yourself or someone else, act FAST by calling 911 immediately.
+If you recognize the signs of stroke in yourself or someone else, call 911 immediately.

 - F – facial weakness – ask the person to smile.
 Does one side of their face droop?